kulthoom12/habit_tracker/README.md

 ## Project Rationale

-Habits Tracker is a web application made with Django that helps users keep track of, create, dleete  and look after their daily habits.
+Habits Tracker is a web application made with Django that helps users keep track of, create, delete and look after their daily habits.
 User’s can add new habits, check there progress, tick off ones they’ve finished, edit any details that changed, and delete habits they don’t need anymore.
 Each user has their own private account so all their habit info stays personal and secure, without anyone else being able to see it.
-The whole idea was to make something simple that isn’t over complicated or confussing for people to use.
+The whole idea was to make something simple that isn’t over complicated or confusing for people to use.

-This app is mainly made for people who want to build better routiens or just try get more organised in thier day-to-day life.
+This app is mainly made for people who want to build better routines or just try get more organised in their day-to-day life.
 It works well for anyone who struggles keeping on top of habits, forgets what they planned to do, or just wants something simple to help keep them motivated.

 ## User Stories
 - As  a user, I want to register so I can create an account and start tracking habits.

-- As  a user, I want to login so I can access my personal d- As dashboard.
+- As  a user, I want to login so I can access my personal dashboard.

 - As  a user, I want to logout so my account stays secure.